Interfaces and Networks

 Download this manual as a PDF file

-The following sections describe how to view the interfaces and networks for the routers, switches, and firewalls that SL1 discovers:
+This section describes how to view the interfaces and networks for the routers, switches, and firewalls that Skylar One discovers.

 Viewing All Interfaces Discovered by the ScienceLogic Platform

-During discovery, SL1 discovers all interfaces on each discovered device.
+During discovery, Skylar One discovers all interfaces on each discovered device.
 The list of all interfaces is displayed in the Network Interfaces page.

 The Network Interfaces page allows you to view a list of all interfaces, view details about each interface, define a monitoring policy for an interface, and view bandwidth reports for each interface.

-To view a list of all interfaces discovered by SL1:
+To view a list of all interfaces discovered by Skylar One:

 1. Go to the Network Interfaces page (Registry > Networks > Interfaces).

-2. The Network Interfaces page displays a list of all network interfaces discovered by SL1.
+2. The Network Interfaces page displays a list of all network interfaces discovered by Skylar One.

 3. The Network Interfaces page displays the following for each interface.